 Security is such a delight at Basel airport these days.
 The fact that you can just walk up without any queues and without having to witness the stupidest specimens of humanity as they make their way through the beeping security gates is something I will one day be telling my grandbabies about.
 This is the stuff legends are made of.

 I find myself a seat next to where the Easyjet flight to Hamburg is boarding and entertain myself watching human nature unfold.
 It’s quite entertaining, really.
 And then I come across this guy.
 I know it’s rude to surreptitiously take pictures of random strangers, but… get a load of this: Easyjet-proof trousers.
 Take a closer look.
 The man has an iPad stashed in the upper pocket of his cargo pants, and a 5dl bottle of water in the lower one.
-Not in the photo are the complete works of William Shakespeare and Moby Dick in his right pocket.
-And no ladies, he’s honestly not that glad to see you, he just figured he’d also try taking his grand piano aboard as well by shoving it down his front… seriously?
+Not in the photo are a baby elephant and a Fiat Cinquecento in his right pockets.
+And no, he’s probably not that glad to see me, but probably just figured he’d also try taking his grand piano aboard as well by shoving it down his front…

 Well that was fun.
 With the grand piano safely on its way to Hamburg, I make my way to gate 46, from where the flight to Vienna will be boarding.